New South Wales Consolidated Regulations

 (a) in the case of proceedings in the Supreme Court, the Land and Environment Court, the Dust Diseases Tribunal or the Local Court, for 6 months after the date on which it is filed, or

-(i) except as provided by subparagraph (ii), for one month after the date on which it is filed, or
+(i) for 6 months after the date on which it is filed--

 (5) Failure to serve originating process within the time limited by these rules does not prevent the plaintiff from commencing fresh proceedings by filing another originating process.